dheera/ros-semantic-segmentation/README.md

 ROS package to segment the driveable area of a road.
 Agnostic to model and deep learning framework.

+Two models are provided.
+You can add more by following the examples.

 * **mnv2_bdd100k_driveable_513** -- TensorFlow >= 1.11, Deeplab V3+ on a MobileNet v2 backbone, trained on BDD100K driveable area, 513x513 input size.
 * **espnetv2_bdd100k_driveable** -- PyTorch, ESPNETv2 on BDD100K driveable area, 1024x512 input size, scale 1.0.